-IMPORTANT NOTE: Unit should be energized 24 hours prior to compressor start up to ensure crankcase heater has sufficiently warmed the compressors.
+IMPORTANT NOTE: If a crankcase heater is used, the unit should be energized 24 hours prior to compressor start up to ensure crankcase heater has sufficiently warmed the compressor.
 Compressor damage may occur if this step is not followed.

 NOTE: Appliance is shipped from factory for vertical duct application.